-Note: hcb is an arbitrary label that can be anything and server-id-1 and my-app-name will be based on your actual environment.
+Note: hcb is an arbitrary label that can be anything and server-id-1 and my-app will be based on your actual environment.

 4. For each additional machine, append another Git remote:

-Note: hcb should match the label you used for the first remote, and server-id-2 and my-app-name will be based on your actual environment.
+Note: hcb should match the label you used for the first remote.

 Deploying Your Application